Costa Concordia disaster: Securing wreck site and protecting environment

 Authorities banned all private boats from Giglio Porto and excluded them from a 1 NM non-navigation zone around the ship.

 Poor weather conditions could have caused a spill of oil from the ship.
 A floating oil barrier was put in place as a precaution.
 High winds on 1 February lifted the protective barrier, allowing an oily film into the surrounding waters that began spreading from the stern of the ship.
 The protective boom was redesigned for the weather conditions.

 On 7 February, Civil Protection director Franco Gabrielli told the Italian Senate that the waters were not completely clear of oil but are "within the legal limits".
 Environment Minister Corrado Clini told the Parliament of Italy that the amount of diesel fuel and lubricating oil on board Costa Concordia was about the cargo of a small oil tanker.
 Clini said any oil leakage would be highly toxic for plant and animal life.
-In a first step to prevent pollution of the shore and assist in a refloat the ship, its oil and fuel tanks were emptied.
+In a first step to prevent pollution of the shore and assist in refloating the ship, its oil and fuel tanks were emptied.

-As part of the recovery effort, a group of about 200 giant fan mussels Pinna nobilis were manually relocated to a nearby area due to the threat posed by subsequent engineering work.
+As part of the recovery effort, a group of about 200 giant fan mussels Pinna nobilis were manually relocated to a nearby area to avoid the threat posed by subsequent engineering work.

 Isola del Giglio lies within the Pelagos Sanctuary for Mediterranean Marine Mammals, one of the Specially Protected Areas of Mediterranean Importance.
 It is a popular scuba diving destination, with tourism being its leading business.
-Island residents were concerned that the wreck would have a negative impact on tourism and, by extension, the island's economy due to its effect on the view in the area.
+Island residents were concerned that the wreck would have a negative impact on tourism and, by extension, the island's economy because of its effect on the view in the area.
 One resident explained, "Environmental damage is what concerns us most.
 If the oil pollutes the coast, we're ruined."
 Luigi Alcaro, head of maritime emergencies for Italy's Institute for Environmental Protection and Research (ISPRA), an agency of the Ministry of the Environment, stated that in a worst case, "[W]e could be talking years and dozens of millions of euros".